vlladin/cohort-six/projects/Implement-discv5-handling-in-Besu.md

 Many Ethereum clients, such as Teku and Lighthouse, have already implemented DiscV5

+For an Execution Layer (EL) client such as Besu, DiscV5 will be utilized exclusively for peer discovery, while protocol negotiation and data exchange will continue to be handled through devp2p/RLPx.
+To maintain compatibility, Besu should support dual-mode operation (DiscV4 + DiscV5), ensuring that existing bootnodes and networks remain functional, with DiscV5 adopted as the preferred discovery mechanism when available.

 By implementing DiscV5 in Besu, we can:

 - Align Besu with Ethereum’s networking roadmap.